lucymait/Nutrifix/README.md

 <img src="./images/new-recipe1.png"/> <br/>
 <img src="./images/new-recipe2.png"/> <br/>

 - For creating your own recipes we used similar logic to diplay the recipes.
-However, we had decided to make it a 'secure route' so that only users that were logged in could create their own recipes.
+However, we decided to make it a 'secure route' so that only users that were logged in could create their own recipes.
 - To achieve this we needed to check if the user has a JWT (JSONWebToken) using the function getToken().

 ```js